Library of Pergamum: The city of Pergamum

-Founded sometime during 3rd century BCE, during the Hellenistic Age, Pergamum or Pergamon was an important ancient Greek city, located in Anatolia.
+Founded sometime during the 3rd century BCE, during the Hellenistic Age, Pergamum or Pergamon was an important ancient Greek city, located in Anatolia.
 It is now the site of the modern Turkish town of Bergama, in the İzmir Province of western Turkey.
-Ruled by the Attalid dynasty from 281 to 133 BCE, the city rose to prominence as an administrative center under King Eumenes II of Pergamum, who formed an alliance with the Roman Republic, severing ties with the Kingdom of Macedonia.
+Ruled by the Attalid dynasty from 281 to 133 BCE, the city rose to prominence as an administrative center under King Eumenes II, who formed an alliance with the Roman Republic, severing ties with Macedonia.

 Under the rule of Eumenes II (197–160 BCE), Pergamum was a wealthy, developing city with a population of over 200,000 people.
 Culturally it was rivaled only by the cities of Alexandria and Antioch.
 Many important works of sculpture and architecture were produced at this time, including the Great Altar of Pergamon.
 Upon the death of Attalus III, son of Eumenes II, in 133 BCE, Pergamum was bequeathed to the Roman Republic and then became part of the Roman province of Asia.

 Pergamum was also an important city in the New Testament and was explicitly mentioned by John of Patmos as one of the Seven churches of Asia in the Book of Revelation.
 The ruins of Pergamum and its library are now major archaeological sites in Turkey.